Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity: Useful tools Auxiliary results

 Next, by applying H\"older's inequality in the temporal domain $[0,T]$ with $q=\frac{2}{p-b-3}$, we deduce that

-This concludes the proof of Lemma \ref{Interp-Est}. \end{proof} \begin{Rem} {\rm As we will see shortly, the pair $(q, r)$ is deemed admissible as it satisfies the condition \eqref{STP1}.} \end{Rem} To address the linearization, we need to consider some important facts regarding convergence in measure. \begin{Def} Let $\Omega$ an open subset of $\mathbb{R}^m$.
-We say that a sequence $(u_n)$ converges in measure to $u$ on $\Omega$ if
+This concludes the proof of Lemma \ref{Interp-Est}. \end{proof} \begin{Rem} {\rm As we will see shortly, the pair $(q, r)$ is admissible as it satisfies the condition \eqref{STP1}.} \end{Rem} To address the linearization, we need to consider some important facts regarding convergence in measure. \begin{Def} {Let $\Omega$ be an open subset of $\mathbb{R}^d$, and let $u_n: \Omega\to\R$ be a sequence of measurable functions.} We say that a sequence $(u_n)$ converges in measure to $u$ on $\Omega$ if